monashunited/monashunited.com.au/_posts/2021-02-02-questions-and-contacts.md

 *   How long do you expect golf users to be impacted by construction or how long will the course be closed?
 *   Can you promise the sound level of PA systems will not ruin the quiet enjoyment and focus of golfers?

-Sign up for updates and information sessions with Council:[ https://shape.monash.vic.gov.au/tennis](https://shape.monash.vic.gov.au/tennis)
+Sign up for updates and information sessions with Council:[https://shape.monash.vic.gov.au/tennis](https://shape.monash.vic.gov.au/tennis){target="_blank" class="external"}

 ## Contacts